NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 * :code:`-e`: The experiment specification file to set up evaluation.
 * :code:`-r`: Path to the directory to store the results.
 * :code:`data_dir`: Path to data directory with the pre-processed data to use for evaluation
 * :code:`-m`: Path to the pre-trained model checkpoint for evaluation.
-Should be a :code:`.tlt` file.
+Should be a :code:`. ` file.
 * :code:`-k`: Encryption key

 Optional Arguments: